-At this point it should be noted that when the installation we just lighting would be more appropriate to make an installation of bulbs in current (e.g. 12V), as it may be cheaper to have an investor, an investor besides having a cost, consuming a small part of the energy for the transformation.
+At this point it should be noted that when the installation we just lighting would be more appropriate to make an installation of bulbs in the current (e.g. 12V), as it may be cheaper to have an investor, an investor besides having a cost, consuming a small part of the energy for the transformation.

-So, in short, for a system with conventional devices, the panels are connected to the controller, and east to the batteries, and then connect the inverter batteries that can be connected directly to the electrical system of our house (isolated from the network Conventional).
+So, in short, for a system with conventional devices, the panels are connected to the controller and east to the batteries, and then connect the inverter batteries that can be connected directly to the electrical system of our house (isolated from the network Conventional).

 I f you have an electric, typical installation of any home, connected to the conventional electricity grid, no need to store energy.
-Current photovoltaic regulation in Spain allows us to have own facilities that generate electricity for the sole purpose of consuming the least possible energy from the grid, and therefore the minimum payable in power.
-This new concept allows anyone to consume their own energy without having to worry about the constant increases in the price of electricity.
+Current photovoltaic regulation in Spain allows us to have our facilities that generate electricity for the sole purpose of consuming the least possible energy from the grid, and therefore the minimum payable in power.
+This new concept allows anyone to consume their energy without having to worry about the constant increases in the price of electricity.

 3 types of facilities are currently allowing consumption:

-- Self consuming with feed-in.
+- Self-consuming with feed-in.
 We self-consume part of the energy generated; provided that our consumption exceeds production.
 Otherwise excess generation of our facility goes into the net.
-We must make a contract with the distribution company, but bear in mind that for small installations not compensate this procedure, because the obligations to bills and keep accounts is not compensated by the low price received by the energy injected into the network ( less than 6 eurocents per kWh discharge).
+We must make a contract with the distribution company, but bear in mind that for small installations not compensate this procedure, because the obligations to bills and keep accounts is not compensated by the low price received by the energy injected into the network ( less than 6 Eurocents per kWh discharge).
 Therefore, it is intended the maximum self-consuming.

-- Self consuming without feed-in.
+- Self-consuming without feed-in.
 The concept is the same as above, but to avoid having to perform procedures related to the discharge must ensure that the facility never poured electricity.
 This is accomplished via two routes, by the inverter system that can modulate the production for a pouring 0, and which are certified for it, or with the installation of protection relay ensuring the absence of electrical discharge on the network.

 With these configurations remove a large cost of grid system; the batteries.
-Even in assisted facilities (which have batteries), the battery bank is much lower than the need to ensure the availability of energy in any situation without available network.
+Even in assisted facilities (which have batteries), the battery bank is much lower than the need to ensure the availability of energy in any situation without the available network.

-The operation in this case is the following, the panels are connected directly (with the series / parallel suitable configuration) to the inverter input network, and this in turn connects to our domestic electricity grid, with the necessary protections.
-It's like an appliance, but instead of consuming energy is producing us.
+The operation, in this case, is the following, the panels are connected directly (with the series/parallel suitable configuration) to the inverter input network, and this in turn connects to our domestic electricity grid, with the necessary protections.
+It’s like an appliance, but instead of consuming energy is producing us.